J0BS013/hevy-workout-etl-pipeline/README.md

 This project is an **ETL (Extract, Transform, Load)** pipeline designed to interact with the **Hevy API**, fetch workout and exercise data, process it, and store it in **CSV** and **Parquet** formats for future analysis.

-🔗 Visit [GPTOnline.ai](https://gptonline.ai/pt/) for more projects like this!

 ---

 ## ✨ Features